Tuanp703/Donations/README.md

 A total of six formal tests were built using Javascript and to provide complete testing coverage of contract functions including:

 a.
 Checking that the constructor is setting the owner as the deployer of the contract.
 This test uses the account of the contract to check if the owner account captured during initialization is the same.

 b.
 Set beneficiary and related conditions are met.
 This portion performs two tests.
 First, it uses a second account and sends to the contract the minimum amount requires to establish the donation limit.
 Secondly, it also tests to ensure that the escrow payment cannot be the same or greater than the donation limit.

 c.
 Any donor can donate and up to the donation limit or higher.
 This portion also performs two tests.
 First, it checks that the donor cannot be the contract owner or the beneficiary.
 Secondly, it ensures that the donor can send in any donor amount.

 d.
 Transfer is made when donation limit has been met or exceeded.
 This test checks the proper transfer calculation is performed and made in the settlement to the owner and beneficiary accounts when the aggregated donations have equaled or exceeded the donation limit.

 #### Testing Fundraising Time Expiration
 In the constructor of the Donations contract, you can alter the duration variable ![Fundraising Time Limit](/docs/img/Duration.PNG) from 604,800 seconds (7 days) to 60 or 120 seconds for testing.
 You will need to compile and reploy to the appropriate network to check this behavior.
 You can confirm that time has expired when the Beneficiary address has reset to 0x0 and settlement automatically took place.

-### Running the frontend
+### Running the Frontend
 Once the contracts have been succesfully migrated to either the local blockchain using Ganache-cli or onto Ropsten, the frontend can then be run.
 ```
 npm run dev